learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 Specific placement is needed to match the character class metacharacters literally.

-`-` should be the first or the last character.
+`-` should be the first or last character.

 ```bash
 # same as: grep -owE '[-a-z]{2,}'